-In any project management system, it is crucial to have a clear understanding of the different levels of issue type hierarchy.
+In any project management system, it is crucial to have a clear understanding of the different levels of issue hierarchy.
+Let's explore Jira hierarchy levels!

 The Jira issue type hierarchy comprises three distinct levels: Epic issues, standard issues, and subtask issues.
 Epic issue types are the highest level of the hierarchy.
 Epics define the general scope and characteristics of a project.
 Standard issues are where we talk about daily work, while subtasks are the smallest level in the hierarchy.